 Our hospitals offer a broad variety of inpatient and outpatient medical and surgical services.
 These include general acute care, emergency room, general and specialty surgery, critical care, internal medicine, obstetrics, diagnostic services, psychiatric and rehabilitation services.
 Historically, the strongest demand for hospital services generally occurs during January through April and the weakest demand for these services generally occurs during the summer months.
-Accordingly, eliminating the effects of new acquisitions and/or divestitures, our net operating revenues and earnings are historically highest during the first quarter and lowest during the third quarter.
-As previously noted, the COVID-19 pandemic has disrupted the pattern of demand for services we provide.
+Accordingly, eliminating the effects of new acquisitions and/or divestitures, our net operating revenues and earnings have generally been the highest during the first quarter and lowest during the third quarter.